-Irina Gonzalez is a Latinx freelance writer and editor, focusing primarily on food, healthy living, relationships, travel, and cultural identity.
+Irina Gonzalez is a Latinx writer and editor, focusing primarily on food, healthy living, relationships, travel, and cultural identity.
 Her work has been featured in VICE, Glamour, Women’s Health, Latina and more.
-When she’s not working on her book about growing up Russian and Cuban, she’s probably reading an audiobook or cuddling with the three loves of her life: Her partner Adam and their attention-loving kitty and pup.
+When she’s not working on her book about growing up Russian and Cuban, she’s probably reading an audiobook or cuddling with the loves of her life: Her partner Adam and their attention-loving kitties and pup.

 Want to get in touch?
 Email Irina.

-Irina Gonzalez is a Latinx freelance writer and editor with over 12 years of experience in digital women’s lifestyle publications, including Latina magazine, SheKnows, Family Circle, MamásLatinas from Cafe Mom, and more.
+Irina Gonzalez is a Latinx writer and editor with over 12 years of experience in digital women’s lifestyle publications, including Latina magazine, SheKnows, Family Circle, MamásLatinas from Cafe Mom, and more.

 Beyond that, Irina spends most of her free time working on her memoir, Moscow Chica: How Growing Up in Russia and Cuba Made Me an American (for which she is currently seeking representation).
 While you can find all of her work on this site, it is best to subscribe to the Moscow Chica newsletter for the latest news and updates.